Kärcher Wet and dry vacuum cleaner WD 4 S V-20/6/22

 Practical parking position

-- Quick and easy intermediate parking of suction tube and floor nozzle during working interruptions.
+- Quick and convenient temporary storage of suction pipe and floor nozzle during breaks.

 Storage shelf